neptune-ai/docs/docs/notebooks/introduction.rst

     neptune notebook sync --project ENTITY_NAME/PROJECT_NAME your_notebook.ipynb

-`ENTITY_NAME` is either your organization name in the case of a team account or a username in the case of an individual account.
+`ENTITY_NAME` is either your workspace name in the case of a team account or a username in the case of an individual account.

 Parameters